Alexandria's founded by Alexander

 Image Credit : Einsamer Schütze – CC BY-SA 3.0]

-The lighthouse, also called the Pharos of Abusir, is a 1:4 or 1:5 replica of the famous Pharos of Alexandria.
+The lighthouse, or the Pharos of Abusir, is a 1:4 or 1:5 replica of the famous Pharos of Alexandria.
 More recent and in-depth studies have concluded that this tower was never a lighthouse but a funerary monument from Ptolemaic times inspired by the Pharos - meaning it was built after the famous lighthouse of Alexandria.

 Pending more excavations and perhaps luck, we might find where this remarkable Queen Cleopatra is buried.